Grafikart/BlogMVC/Yii/docs/help-dev.md

 i guess i just lack some experience to work this out correctly.
 You can inspect my attempts to create a unified expression provider in `components/services/DatabaseService.php`.

+### Q: Getters, i see getters everywhere!
+Why are you placing them in places where there is no need for them?

+**A**: Let's be honest: PHP is freaking paranoid for years.
+"What if somebody iinvades my code and changes single variable?", asks himself nearly every PHP programmer.
+And though there are rarely any reasons for such security (i don't remember any security breaks through changing internal variables, but i do remember "don't use regexps they are slow!" whining and the timthumb case), i just *did it in usual style*.
+Whenever i was in doubt, i just did it as i'd expect it to see in other libraries.
+However, i'm quite sure that even some of properties would be open, i wouldn't occasionally mess everything up and it's completely safe to leave 'pageNumber' public in controller.

+### Q: Why haven't you used Yiistrap or Yiibooster?

+**A**: Yiistrap behaved very weird, i couldn't even launch the demo, while Yiibooster won't run on anything but PHP 5.4.0+ (while whole project is built with 5.3.0+ support).
+So i've banned them both and made everything as plainly as possible.

 ### Q: You did something wrong, Yii has a native tool for that!